Living Abroad: How to Choose the Best Countries

-Human Development Index, United Nations Development Program (UNDP), hdr.undp.org.
+Human Development Index, United Nations Development Program (UNDP)

-For an amusing and pleasantly ironic read which is tangential but may well be pertinent to the topic of choosing a destination to live abroad, consider The Geography of Bliss: One Grump's Search for the Happiest Places in the World, by Eric Weiner.
+For an amusing and pleasantly ironic read that is pertinent to the topic of choosing a destination to live abroad, try The Geography of Bliss: One Grump's Search for the Happiest Places in the World, by prolific author and journalist Eric Weiner.

-Browse the TransitionsAbroad.com website for more information on working, studying and living abroad.
+Browse the TransitionsAbroad.com website for much more information on working, studying and living abroad.

 On my extensive travels worldwide, I have met many American expatriates, and they all had very different reasons for living abroad.
 I met U.S. retirees in Mexico pursuing their interest in art in picturesque colonial towns; I met English teachers in Europe and South America who use their teaching skills to travel the world and live in different countries, and I met entrepreneurs and business people eager to settle in a new country and start a business.
 What unites them all is the desire to experience different cultures and expand their horizons—to learn and to enrich their lives with new experiences.